petr7555/bachelors_thesis_accounting_ocr/README.md

 If you want to try the application, go to [GitHub CI action](https://github.com/petr7555/bachelors_thesis_accounting_ocr/actions/workflows/CI.yml), click on the latest run that passed, scroll to the end of the page and download the `app-release.apk` artifact.
-Move this file to your phone and install it.
+Unzip it and move the `app-release.apk` file to your phone and install it.
 Now run the newly installed Receipts Scanner.

 If you want to run the application on the emulator or be able to develop the application, follow the [environment setup](https://reactnative.dev/docs/environment-setup).
 (Choose **React Native CLI Quickstart**,